Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Hak reminded us that the fish from this lake provide the largest portion of Cambodia’s food supply.
 I made a mental note to never order fresh fish from any local menu.
 A meshed, submerged pen waited next to every bungalow to catch fish for the family’s daily consumption.

 People bathed, washed clothes and played in this water.
-What about theunseen,” I thought.
-What about human waste disposal?
-What about disease and illnesses brought by lack of sanitation?
+I wondered about the unseen.
+What about human waste disposal, diseases, and illnesses brought by a lack of sanitation?
 What about the monsoons, when people live in the middle of flood waters?

 It looked like one of the trinket shops in Siem Reap, except for a huge hole off to the right, where a dozen 8-12-foot crocodiles lazed one on top of the other.
 Their shallow “bathtub” of dirt, garbage and twigs made reptilian life less than desirable.

-I wondered how a “tame” python acts and who makes the decision when to drape one around a child.
-The mother shook her fist at tourists, who took photos of “son and snake” without throwing money into the canoe.
-Exploitation of children saddens me whenever I see it.
+I wondered how a tame python behaves and who decides when to drape one around a child.
+The mother shook her fist at tourists, who took photos of the son and the snake without throwing money into the canoe.
+The exploitation of children saddens me whenever I see it.
 Time to leave, I motioned to Hak.

 Despite my negative reaction to Tonle Sap Lake, I was enamored with Cambodia.
 I loved the gentleness of the people, their dedication to their religion and their insight into preserving the past for the benefit of the future.
 But I will never forget the sound of Hak calling Ernie Papa.